 Lei must now decide how far she will travel for justice and vengeance.
 This is a love triangle story with relatable different characters and a gripping storyline.

 Belles are loved in the affluent realm of Orléans because they oversee beauty and utilize their abilities to alter the people.

 Being a Belle, however, isn’t enough for Camellia Beauregard.

-She hopes to be the favourite chosen by the Queen of Orléans to dwell, serve in the royal palace, and be renowned as the nation’s most competent Belle.
+She hopes to be the favorite chosen by the Queen of Orléans to dwell, serve in the royal palace, and be renowned as the nation’s most competent Belle.

-But it soon becomes clear that being the favourite isn’t what she expected.
+But it soon becomes clear that being the favorite isn’t what she expected.